Does the following story sound familiar?

 Good question.
 Your case is going to contain numbers to which you can easily find the answer: development cost of your product, shipping costs, the salary of your CEO, etc. But the difficult numbers, the ones harder to assess, the ones your future investors will be sensitive about, because they symbolize uncertainty, can be answered with these experiments.
 What’s your Customer Acquisition Cost?
 What’s the conversion rate from advertisement to buy button?
 What is your customer’s lifetime value?
 Using digital tools and smart experiments will help you make more accurate assumptions, so don’t be afraid to get your hands dirty.
 Quantify your results and integrate them in your case: they hold the answer to the product/market fit every investor is looking for.

 Do you have questions concerning this topic?
-Feel free to send an email to firstname.lastname@example.org.
-I’d be happy to assist you in finding the ideal experiments to validate your product/market fit.
+Feel free to get in touch!

 If you enjoyed this content or found it relevant, I highly recommend reading the book “Get Backed”, written by Evan Baehr and Evan Loomis.